본문 바로가기

 Domestic Real Estate PF Conditions Improve...
 Non-Performing Assets Decrease and Delinquency Rates Fall

-The scale of non-performing real estate project financing (PF) in South Korea is shrinking, and delinquency rates are also declining, indicating an overall improvement in the situation.
-The government has decided to gradually implement the "PF System Improvement Plan," which includes raising the equity ratio requirement for PF projects, starting in 2027.
+The scale of non-performing real estate project financing (PF) in South Korea is shrinking, and delinquency rates are declining, indicating an overall improvement in the situation.
+The government has decided to gradually implement the "PF System Improvement Plan," which includes raising the equity ratio for PF projects, starting in 2027.

 Domestic Real Estate PF Conditions Improve...
 Non-Performing Assets Decrease and Delinquency Rates Fall

-16.5 Trillion Won in Non-Performing Projects Resolved
+16.5 Trillion Won Worth of Non-Performing Projects Resolved

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.